platformer/typst-algorithms/algo.typ

 //   tab-size: Amount of spaces that should be considered an indent.
 //   block-inset: The inset of the current element.
 //   row-gutter: The row-gutter of the current element.
-//   main-text-styles: Dictionary of styling options for the source code.
-//     Supports any parameter in Typst's native text function.
+//   main-text-styles: Styling function to apply to the main algorithm text.
-//   line-number-styles: Dictionary of styling options for the line numbers.
+//   line-number-styles: Styling function to apply to line numbers.
-//     Supports any parameter in Typst's native text function.
 #let _code-indent-guides(
   indent-guides,
   indent-guides-offset,